 Predict/repack the side chains for all residues within 7.5 Å of the grafted loop region using MC approach together with backbone sampling.

-Carry out prime energy refinement only on those residues which were repacked keeping the other fixed.
+Carry out prime energy refinement only on those residues which were repacked keeping the other fixed

 Subject the complex to MD simulation in NAMD using Amber ff

+High level QM derived RESP based charges for AADPR is computed using the RED set of programs.

+The nonstandard residues (AADPR ) was parameterized using the GAFF ( Generalized Amber ff) force filed using the tleap program available form Amber tools14.

+MM/PBSA and MM/GBSA based relative conformational energies of the complexes and the relative binding affinity of the product AADPR to Sirt3 in closed and open loop conformations will be evaluated

 Relevant files (These files had been shared earlier via drop box and has also been uploaded on the wiki space)